-We are currently planning to reopen the ISY campus for school on Wednesday, 19 August.
-We will look at alternative opening dates if the government does not permit us to open on the 19th.
 Our plans for reopening are referred to as our COVID-19 Adaptive Learning Reopening Plan, recognizing that we are putting in place special measures and structures unique to the current situation and which are applicable only in the current situation.
 We have consulted with international health authorities and international schools around the world in developing these plans.
 Feedback from all staff, students and the community has also been important as we work through the reopening.
 Changes to procedures will be made as needed.

 The reopening of ISY will be guided by the following principles:

 - Protect the health and safety of students and staff.